Ramarama

 Plant Description

-Ramarama (Lophomyrtus bullata), also known as Bubble-leaf Shrub, is an evergreen shrub or small tree endemic to New Zealand.
+Ramarama ( Lophomyrtus bullata ), also known as Bubble-leaf Shrub, is an evergreen shrub or small tree endemic to New Zealand Discover more about native grasses.
 It can grow up to 6-8 meters tall and 2-3 meters wide, with a slender trunk and numerous erect, compactly branched reddish branches.
 Its most distinctive feature is its leaves, which are broadly ovate to suborbicular, thick, leathery, and glossy, with a characteristic puckered or blistered (bullate) appearance between the veins.
-The leaves vary in color from dark green to yellow-green, often mottled or spotted with red, maroon, or purple-black blemishes, and are paler underneath.
+The leaves vary in colour from dark green to yellow-green, often mottled or spotted with red, maroon, or purple-black blemishes, and are paler underneath.
 It produces small, white, 4-petaled flowers, typically solitary in the leaf axils, followed by broadly ovoid, dark red or black berries that are edible and said to taste like guava when ripe.

 Quick Facts